NachiBasaldella/data-science-portfolio/SQL-data-analysis/Healthcare Database Analysis/README.md

-Healthcare Database Analysis — CMS Hospital General Information (SQL) 🧭 Descripción del proyecto
+Healthcare Database Analysis — CMS Hospital General Information (SQL) 🧭 Project Description

-Este proyecto analiza un dataset de hospitales de EE.
-UU.
-(CMS Hospital General Information) para obtener insights operativos y de calidad: cobertura de emergencias, distribución por estado/propiedad/tipo, y patrones en el rating general (1–5).
-El pipeline completo se realiza en PostgreSQL, desde la ingesta y limpieza de un CSV hasta la modelización, creación de vistas, índices y consultas analíticas.
-Opcionalmente, los resultados se visualizan en Excel o Power BI y se documentan en un informe.
+This project analyzes a dataset of U.S. hospitals (CMS Hospital General Information) to extract operational and quality insights: emergency coverage, distribution by state/ownership/type, and patterns in the overall rating (1–5).
+The full pipeline is carried out in PostgreSQL, from CSV ingestion and cleaning to modeling, creation of views, indexes, and analytical queries.
+Optionally, the results can be visualized in Excel or Power BI and documented in a report.

-Fuente de datos: archivo Hospital_General_Information_CLEAN.csv (38 campos) — versión ya depurada en Excel y exportada a CSV (UTF-8, con cabecera).
+Data source: Hospital_General_Information_CLEAN.csv (38 fields) — a cleaned version prepared in Excel and exported to CSV (UTF-8, with header).

-🧰 Stack & herramientas
+🧰 Stack & Tools

 PostgreSQL

-pgAdmin para ejecutar SQL
+pgAdmin to run SQL

 Excel

-Power BI

-DataGrip